Leave something good behind - High availability, fair costs, renewable energy.

 You may consider delegating to a larger pool as this will increase regularity in staking rewards in the short term.
 In the long term, this concentration of stake increases the risk of smaller, indepenent stake pools ceasing operation due to constant financial losses.
 In case larger stake pools behave maliciously, a disruption of cloud services, networks or political influences, you are left without alternatives to choose from.
 This scenario actually is the only way to endanger your funds.

 There is no limit to the amount of stake being delegated to a stake pool.
-However, a pool's staking rewards are capped if the active stake surpasses 207 million ADA (= total ADA supply of 31 billion ADA divided by 150 (k), 2020-09-15).
+However, a pool's staking rewards are capped if the active stake surpasses a certain amount of ADA.
+Until Dec.
+6th this will be about 210 million ADA (= total ADA supply of 31 billion ADA divided by 150 (k)).
 This 'saturation point' is supposed to incentivize delegators to spread out their delegations, as the rewards per delegator diminish.
+From Dec.
+6th on k will be set to 500, lowering the saturation to about 64 million ADA.
+Some time 2021 k will further increase to 1000 (2020-11-10).

 The current reality is that some operators are already running stake pools in the double digits...